 What are the Northern Lights and what causes them?

 My goal in this article is to explain what exactly are the Northern Lights in an easy way and to reply to some of the most frequently asked questions I receive related to the Aurora Borealis.
-Are you ready to learn how the Northern Lights are made?
+Are you ready to learn what makes the Northern Lights happen?

 What are the northern lights?